ethanyanjiali/babel-plugin-semantic-ui-react-transform-imports/README.md

 Forked from [babel-plugin-transform-semantic-ui-react-imports](https://github.com/skleeschulte/babel-plugin-transform-semantic-ui-react-imports/blob/master/README.md)

 This version supports Babel 7 by fixing a bug in index.js.
 The original one only supports up to Babel 6.
 Thanks @tcrossland for contributing the bugfix

+This plugin is renamed to `semantic-ui-react-transform-imports` and published to npm as [babel-plugin-semantic-ui-react-transform-imports](https://www.npmjs.com/package/babel-plugin-semantic-ui-react-transform-imports)

 ## Function